elmazzun/local-kind-cluster/README.md

   `./manifests/cluster/create-cluster.yaml` and wait for all the Nodes to be ready;

-- sleep for 5 seconds;

 - install the following components in the new local cluster:

   - nginx (as IngressController)

-  - metrics server
+  - metrics server (TODO)

   - Skooner dashboard

+  - Cilium (TODO)

 Once the provisioning is done, you should have a working environment: you can test such environment by running the following command and `OK!` string should be printed at the end.

   ```bash
   # The following command will perform the following task:
   # 1. pull and run the hello-world Docker image